Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Yes.

-And so in terms of any guidance for the fourth quarter.
-Shall we look at the fourth quarter in terms of.
+And sir, in terms of any guidance for the fourth quarter?
+How should we look at the fourth quarter in terms of [Speech Overlap]

 Lokesh Bhasin

-So as of now we are very much hopeful.
-Depending upon the seasonal cycle.
-We are still looking at a number.
-But we would like to not to give any firm guidance as of now.
+So as of now, we are very much hopeful depending upon the seasonal cycles.
+We are still looking at a number, but we would like not to give any comp guidance as of now.

 Thank you.

 Thank you.
-The next question is from the line of avnish from Vikiria.
+The next question is from the line of Avnish from Vaikarya.
 Please go ahead.

-Hi, good afternoon.
+Hi.
+Good afternoon.
 Thanks for taking my question and congrats on a great set of numbers.
 Lokesh, I just have a question.
-If you.
-You’re saying 89 crores have come from Jammu and it’s nearly breakeven.
-If I look at the results on a X Jammu basis and if I remove let’s say 89 crores from the 450 crores of revenue that you booked the Ex Jammu revenue of 361will give the same EBITDA Because Jammu is breakeven.
+If you — you’re saying INR89 crores have come from Jammu and it’s nearly breakeven.
+If I look at the results on an ex Jammu basis and if I remove, let’s say, INR89 crores from the INR450 crores of revenue that you booked, the ex Jammu revenue of INR361 crores will give the same EBITDA because Jammu is breakeven.
 That EBITDA margin comes out to be 19% on an ex Jammu basis.
-So I just wanted to understand what has happened for the margins on a X Jammu basis to increase so much.
+So I just wanted to understand what has happened for the margins on an ex Jammu basis to increase so much?
+Hello?

 Lokesh Bhasin